 The prep work for the entire meal only took about 20 minutes, so I was able to enjoy the company of my family while waiting for the enchiladas to cook.

 Note: I updated this post as of April 2017 with new photos and some adjustments to the recipe.
 The old one had avocado in it, but I chose to take it out simply because they don’t hold up very well in a make-ahead dish.
 If you want, throw some in there!
 It will be delicious.
 I also adjusted the amounts of the ingredients a touch to make a larger amount- I suggest making a half batch is you don’t need too much.

 Here’s the printable recipe for Black Bean and Corn Salad.
 Enjoy!

 If you like this Black Bean and Corn Salad, you’ll LOVE this Quick and Easy Black Beans and Rice.

 For the Salad:

-- 16 oz. (about 3 cups) frozen corn, thawed and patted dry
+- 16 oz. frozen corn (3 cups) thawed and patted dry

 - Whisk together olive oil, honey, lime juice, salt, pepper, and cayenne pepper in a large bowl.

 - Add remaining ingredients to bowl.
 Taste and adjust seasonings if necessary.

 - Mix and refrigerate for at least 30 minutes.